mars0i/masonclj/doc/general/ABMsInClojure.md

 ### Java ABM libraries:

-When I used my very crude search heuristic (see above), there appeared to to me to be exactly two Java ABM libraries worth considering for use with Clojure:  Repast, and MASON.
+When I used my very crude search heuristic (see above), there appeared to me to be exactly two Java ABM libraries worth considering for use with Clojure:  Repast, and MASON.
 Both seem to be used quite a bit in the ABM community.